Roni-N/Roni_Nakash-Portfolio/index.md

 **Project objective:** The objective of this project is to develop a claim prediction model from different data sets using data science and machine learning methods (both theoretical and practical).

-**Motivation:** A claim prediction model could be a valuable and powerful tool.  <br>
+**Motivation:** A claim prediction model could be a valuable and powerful tool.
 With this tool, insurance companies can minimize risks, provide customized pricing and premiums, streamline operational processes, drive down costs, and increase profit margins.

 **The project follows the CRISP-DM methodology, which includes the following steps:**